 This is not ideal, not recommended and not considered a solution to the customer's sourcing initiatives.

 Company A definitely wins the comparison when quoting and manufacturing a multi-process component, due to valuable factors considered in the purchasing stage of the pipeline.
 With vertically integrated strategies fully implemented and working seamlessly, Company A can offer a completed component with minimized lead-times and controlled processes, eliminating variation from one vendor to the next.
 This ultimately minimizes the liability and "blame-game" that can happen between two vendors when quality or capacity issues develop.

 This solution is critical for the customer's sourcing plan.

 If you believe that Company A's vertically integrated manufacturing plan is valuable and creates marketplace advantages for your products, contact Alexandria Industries.
 Alexandria Industries has, and continues to, plan and work aggressively toward offering customers proven strategies in Company A's example above.
 Alexandria Industries is not just an aluminum extrusion supplier; the company offers much more.
-Alexandria Industries offers Quick Response Manufacturing (QRM), prototypes, plastic injection molding, vertical and horizontal machining, 4th and 5th axis robotic machining, bending and stretch forming, various fabrication processes, mechanical finishing, chemical finishing, painting and assembly.
+Alexandria Industries offers Quick Response Manufacturing (QRM), plastic injection molding, vertical and horizontal machining, 4th and 5th axis robotic machining, bending and stretch forming, various fabrication processes, mechanical finishing, chemical finishing, painting and assembly.
 The company developed its vertical integration map over the past 50+ years by using capital investments and proper planning to stay ahead of the curve and differentiate itself from other suppliers.

 Alexandria Industries created a manufacturing flow that minimizes lead-times and creates high quality parts with low cost solutions.
 There are no profit item stack-ups, or lead-time stack-ups—work is simply done right, on time and cost competitive.
 This can be your high-value, low-cost sourcing strategy.